Are there angels in our world today? Do they intervene in our lives? The answer may surprise you.

-About a year later the chief of that tribe became a Christian.
-When Paton asked the chief why the tribe had refrained from burning down the headquarters on that fateful night, the chief surprised him by inquiring, “Who were all those men you had there with you?"
+About a year later, the chief of that tribe became a Christian.
+When Paton asked the chief why the tribe had not burned down the building, the chief surprised him with a question of his own: "Who were all those men you had there with you?"

 Paton answered, "There were no men there—just my wife and I."

-The chief then told Paton that he and his warriors had seen hundreds of men standing guard outside the headquarters that night, all dressed in shining garments with swords drawn.
-These guards completely encircled the headquarters and the tribe dared not attack.
+The chief then explained that he and his warriors had seen hundreds of men standing guard outside the headquarters that night, all dressed in shining garments with swords drawn.
+These guards completely encircled the headquarters, and the tribe dared not attack.

-It was then that Paton realized God had dispatched His angels to guard him and his wife.3
+It was then that Paton realized God had dispatched His angels to guard him and his wife.1

 Angels in the Bible

 Angels are mentioned 108 times in the Old Testament and 165 times in the New Testament.
 In the Bible, an angel cooked meals for a prophet, and the Israelites ate angels' food.
 A donkey saw an angel, and a prophet acted like a donkey and was almost killed by an angel.
-Angels fought battles for men.
-A man wrestled all night with an angel.
-An angel saved one man from sacrificing his son of promise.
-An angel was involved in a jailbreak, and the man who escaped was mistaken for an angel.
+At times, angels fought battles for men.
+One wrestled all night with a man, and another saved a man from sacrificing his son.
+After an angel broke a man out of jail, the man who escaped was mistaken for an angel.

 And there are many more angels.
-In Revelation John says he saw ten thousand times ten thousand and thousands of thousands of angels around the throne.
+In Revelation, John reports seeing ten thousand times ten thousand and thousands of thousands of angels around the throne.
 To give you a perspective on how many angels this is, the average football stadium in America holds about 50,000 people.
 It would take some 2,000 stadiums of that size to hold 100,000,000 people.
 The total number of angels John saw may have far exceeded 100,000,000—"ten thousand" was the highest numerical figure used in the Greek language.
 "Ten thousand times ten thousand" may have been John's way of describing an inexpressibly large company of angels.

-Millions of angels are involved in our world and in our lives today.
+Millions of angels are involved in our world and our lives today.
 Hebrews 1:14 says, "Are they [angels] not all ministering spirits sent forth to minister for those who will inherit salvation?"
 The root meaning of the word "ministering" has to do with rendering service.
-God created angels to render service in various capacities.
+God created angels to serve in various capacities.

 Psalm 91:11-12 says, "For He shall give His angels charge over you, to keep you in all your ways.
 In their hands they shall bear you up, lest you dash your foot against a stone."